briansu2004/MyAngular/README.md

 Instead of listing this as a raw bullet, frame it as **comparative understanding**:

 - Understanding of architectural differences between Angular, React, and Vue
-- Angular’s opinionated framework vs React’s library-based approach
+- Angular's opinionated framework vs React's library-based approach
 - RxJS-based reactive model vs React hooks
 - Template-driven vs JSX-based rendering